TylersCoffeeCode/TylersCoffeeCode/README.md

 # Tyler Coats - Software Engineer ☕️
 ### Hi there 👋

 Hi there!, I'm Tyler and I'm a software engineer based in the Atlanta area.
 I have experience in developing software applications using HTML, CSS, Git, GitHub, JavaScript, and React.js.
-I love video games especially ones with a competative scene 🎮 .
+I love video games especially ones with a competitive scene 🎮 .

 # Skills